-2.1.1 Graph representation
+2.1.1 Graph representation of the TSP

 Traveling Salesman Problem is ordinarily represented and considered as a graph theoretical problem [78,83].
 This representation is suitable because many algorithms for the TSP are established on graph theoretical concepts.
-Here, I present some graph theoretical definitions needed to represent the Traveling Salesman Problem in graph theoretical terms.
+Here, we present some graph theoretical definitions needed to represent the Traveling Salesman Problem in graph theoretical terms.